f-vojnovski/clientprocessingapp/README.md

 at CDN copies.
 The app runs without them; only styling and in-browser validation are affected, and server-side validation is unchanged.

+## Tests

+[tests/ClientXMLApp.Tests](tests/ClientXMLApp.Tests) holds 32 tests that run in about a second.
+They use SQLite in memory rather than the EF in-memory provider, since the behaviour under test belongs to the database: `ORDER BY`, `LIMIT`/`OFFSET`, cascade delete, identity keys.

+A `SaveChanges` interceptor counts round trips, which is how a batch insert is held to one save.
+A log callback captures the SQL EF sends, so a test can assert the `ORDER BY` and the window are in the statement.

+The importer tests need no database.
+A recording stand-in for `IClientService` takes the place of persistence, and they cover the attribute mapping, a truncated document, a wrong root element, an unparseable date, a declared DTD, an empty document, a name below the minimum, a name past the column width, and the sample file in the repository root.

+Test schemas come from `EnsureCreated()` against the EF model, so the migrations themselves are not exercised.

 ## Project layout

 ```
 ClientXMLApp/
-  Data/            AppDbContext, IUnitOfWork, UnitOfWork
+  Data/            AppDbContext
   Models/          Client, Address, AddressType
-  Repositories/    IClientRepository, IAddressRepository and implementations
-  Services/        IClientService, IClientImportService, MappingProfile
+  Services/        IClientService, IClientImportService, MappingProfile, ClientImportException
     DTOs/          boundary types and the XML serialization types
-  Migrations/      InitialCreate and the model snapshot
+  Migrations/      InitialCreate, AddStringLengthsAndSortIndexes, model snapshot
   Pages/
     Clients/       Create, Import, View
+tests/
+  ClientXMLApp.Tests/
 client_import_example.xml
 ```

 ## Scope

-A self-contained practice project, built to work through XML deserialization with attribute mapping and a clean separation between pages, services, and data access.
+A small demonstration build that wires one stack end to end: XML deserialization with attribute mapping, one set of validation rules across both entry points, a listing the database sorts and pages, and a schema whose bounds and indexes match the queries it serves.
 The feature set covers import, create, list, sort, and export.
-Update and delete exist in the service and repository layers but have no page in front of them, and there is no authentication, paging, or test project.
+Update and delete exist in the service with tests and no page in front of them, and there is no authentication.